cljung/java-rest-api-b2c/README.md

 ```

 If you build and run the two samples simultaneously, you will have an all Java sample of a WebApp authenticating using Azure AD B2C calling a Java WebAPI with the B2C access token

+## Things to pay attention to

+**Scope** value to be set in application.properties for the WebApp is the long ***Value*** in portal.azure.com and have a format like this: https://yourtenant.onmicrosoft.com/your-api-name/demo.read.
+It is easy to get wrong, so copy-n-paste the value from the portal.
+In application.properties for the **WebApi** on the other hand it is ***not*** the full value but rather just the short name, like demo.read.

+**Secrets** from B2C may contain characters like " and $.
+In application.properties, you don't need to escape them as everything after the = sign is treated like the settings value by Java.
+But if you set the secret value in environment variables in bash, powershell or in the env section of the vscode launch.json file, remember to escape the secret characters " and $

+**RedirectUri** The error handeling in the WebApp around the login part isn't perfect, so if you have a B2C config error, like the RedirectUri misspelled, you will just land in the error page with no explanation.
+If you encounter these types of errors, run the page in Chrome with DevTools open and look at the real response from B2C to see the real error.